AlignmentResearch/tuned-lens/docs/source/tutorials/training_and_evaluating_lenses.rst

     --per_gpu_batch_size=1 \
     --fsdp

-Please not that cpue offloading is currently experimental.
+Please not that cpu offloading is currently experimental.
 This substantially slows down training but allows for very large models to be run using less VRAM.

-Wandb Logging
+**Wandb Logging**

-To enable logging to Wandb, you can pass the --wandb <name-of-run> flag.
+To enable logging to Wandb, you can pass the `--wandb <name-of-run>` flag.
 This will log the training and evaluation metrics to Wandb.
 You will need to set the `WANDB_API_KEY`, `WANDB_ENTITY` and `WANDB_PROJECT`` environment variables in your environment.
-You can find your API key on your `wandb profile page<https://wandb.ai/profile>_`.
+You can find your API key on your `wandb profile page <https://wandb.ai/settings>`_.
 To make this easy, you can create a `.env`` file in the root of the project with the following contents.

 .. code-block:: bash